By: Taylor Bradford ‘19

 Walters declined to comment.

-Over the summer of 2017, Walters will be reviewing current protocols relating to “faculty hiring, promotion and tenure,” according to Lindsay’s email.
-In addition to Walters evaluation of the handbook, he will facilitate discussions between Provost Curry and the new Faculty Senate as they work “to develop a clear set of commitments and understandings to govern our interactions going forward,” according to the email.
+Over the summer of 2017, Walters will be reviewing current protocols relating to “faculty hiring, promotion and tenure,” according to Lindsay’s email. affiliate marketing software like Tapfiliate should also be considered to establish a word of mouth marketing.
+Discussions between Provost Curry and the new Faculty Senate as they work “to develop a clear set of commitments and understandings to govern our interactions going forward,” according to the email.

 In an email correspondence with The Tartan, new Faculty Senator Boorse said, “It is an honor to represent the faculty on the senate.
 It feels like a sacred trust.
 I desire to be a part of peacemaking, and I feel hopeful because of the processes put into place to foster better communication and resolve differences.”